 You can put a twist on this by making the leader a sergeant.
 That person must start each command with “Sergeant says.”
 The leader may also instruct the others to do army drills, like marching in place or push-ups.
 Play it up by having the guests yell back, “Yes sir!” or “Yes, ma’am!” before they perform the move.
 But only if the leader says, “Sergeant says.”

-14. Capture the Enemy
+14. Locate the Trophies

 15. Rescue the Injured Soldier